shakurocom/TaskManager/README.md

 ## Usage

-Main purpose of TaskManager component is to incapsulate work with server, database and other background operations into unit-like operations or tasks.
-This will help separate business logic from UI and reuse operations across the app.

 1. Create couple of operations by subclassing `BaseOperation`.
 Operation should be a complete and independent unit of business logic.
 2. Subclass `TaskManager` and override `.willPerformOperation()`.
 Dependencies between operations should be defined here.
 It is a good idea to create two separate `TaskManager` objects/subclasses: one to handle auth-related tasks and second - for all other work.
 3. Start your tasks by calling `.performOperation()` or `.performGroup()` on `TaskManager`.
 Completions can be used to handle results.